 hydra-python-agent repository).
-The interaction of hydrus and Hydra smart clients is how Hydra ecosystem realizes the Client-Server pattern.
+The interaction of hydrus and Hydra smart clients is how the Hydra ecosystem realizes the Client-Server pattern.

 hydrus provides a full-stack architecture that makes it the basic building block for a machine that is a node in a wider network of Web APIs.
 Generic components of the network are: